top of page

 Is it messy sometimes?
 Absolutely.
 But that's what makes it so fun and promotes student ownership over their learning.

-Student generated work (e.g. blank paper & foldables) and curriculum-supplied worksheets
+(e.g. blank paper & foldables)

 In this science lesson, students created their own labeled drawing of a plant with explanations.
 This interaction with the content promotes critical thinking and engagement on a deeper level which advances deeper understanding.